umaavadh/SSLandingPageVer2/README.md

 **IMPORTANT**: Edge Functions require environment variables to be set as Supabase secrets, not local `.env` files.

+**NOTE**: In WebContainer environments (like this demo), the OpenAI integration uses mock data for demonstration purposes.
+For production deployment with real OpenAI integration, follow the setup instructions below.

 #### Setting Up Edge Function Secrets

 To configure the OpenAI API key for Edge Functions, you need to use the Supabase CLI: